surfacesyntacticud/guidelines/content/docs/general_guideline/Misc/Idiom_Titles.md

 For our purposes, "title" refer to any title given to a film, book, painting, or other work of art, such as *Planet of the Apes*, *Dark Side of the Moon*, *American Gothic*, or *Super Mario Bros*.
 However, this excludes other named entities like events, holidays or locations, such as *The Gulf War*, *Good Friday*, or *The Eiffel Tower*.

-Idioms, meanwhile, refer to any figurative expression ranging from classic examples like *kick the bucket* to to extremely common phrases like *in general* whose precise meaning cannot directly be deduced from its constituents.
+Idioms, meanwhile, refer to any figurative expression ranging from classic examples like *kick the bucket* to extremely common phrases like *in general* whose precise meaning cannot directly be deduced from its constituents.
 Pronominal verbs, such as those common in Romance languages, are also treated as idioms.

 Idioms and titles are annotated in the following way:
  - The **head** of the idiom or title contains the feature `Idiom=Yes` or `Title=Yes`